falcosecurity/peribolos-syncer/docs/peribolos-syncer_sync_github.md

 ### Options

 ```
+      --approvers-only                           Whether to load only the approvers from the Owners config
       --dry-run                                  Dry run for testing.
 Uses API tokens but does not mutate.
       --git-author-email string                  The Git author email with which write commits for the update of the Peribolos config
       --git-author-name string                   The Git author name with which write commits for the update of the Peribolos config